Skip to main content

 • Frequent conflicts with workers and supervisors

-• Declining performance and general tardiness (being late to work, making more mistakes than usual, constantly missing deadlines, etc.)
+• Declining performance and general tardiness (arriving late and leaving early, making more mistakes than usual, constantly missing deadlines, etc.)

 This indicator is best spotted by the employee’s team lead, colleagues, or HR.
 Of course, unhappiness with work doesn’t necessarily lead to an insider attack, but it can serve as an additional motivation.
 A timely conversation can mitigate this threat and improve the employee’s productivity.

-Apart from that, employees that have received notice of termination also pose additional risks and should be monitored regardless of their behavior up until they leave the workplace, at which point their access to corporate infrastructure should be immediately revoked.
+Employees who have received notice of termination also pose risks and should be monitored regardless of their behavior up until they leave the workplace, at which point their access to corporate infrastructure should be immediately revoked.

-Sometimes, an employee will express unusual enthusiasm over additional work.
+Sometimes, an employee may express unusual enthusiasm over additional work.
 This may include:

 • Staying late at work without any specific requests